google-marketing-solutions/vigenair/README.md

 * The current audio analysis and understanding tech is unable to differentiate between voice-over and any singing voices in the video.
 The *Analyse voice-over* checkbox in the UI's *Video selection* card can be used to counteract this; uncheck the checkbox for videos where there is no voice-over, rather just background song and/or effects.
 * When generating video variants, segments selected by the LLM might not follow user prompt instructions, and the overall variant might not follow the desired target duration.
 It is recommended to review and potentially modify the preselected segments of the variant before adding it to the *render queue*.
 * When previewing generated video variants, audio overlay settings are not applied; they are only available for fully rendered variants.
+* Resizing text overlays / supers when cropping videos into vertical and square formats is currently not supported.

 ### Solution Details